thamizh5197/thamizh5197.github.io/_projects/phantomfx-ux.md

 duration: 1 yrs 9 mos
 date: 2021-06-01
 points:
-  - Improved System Usability Score (SUS) from 5 to 95.
+  - Improved System Usability Score from 5 to 95
-  - Designed an internal tool adopted by 400+ employees across eight departments.
+  - Design systems, User interviews and Prototype testing
 skills: Figma, UX Research, User interviews, Cross-team Collaboration, Prototyping
 clink: https://phantomfx.com/
+slug: phantom-fx
 ---

 In early 2021, Phantom FX approached me for freelance work on their internal project management tool.
 After exploring the product and its impact on workflows, I saw an opportunity to make a deeper impact and joined full-time as a UI/UX Designer.